-As to those who have had a hand me making this book, Edward Burne Jones painted the picture ow page 1: the other pictures were all painted by Charles F Murray, but the numstral figures on the title page, and the figures of Spring Summer and Antumn on page 40, he did from one drawings.
-As to the pattern work, George wardle drew in all the omament on the first ten pages, and I coloured it; he also did all the coloured letters botto big and little; the rest of the ornament I did, logether with all the writing .
-Also I made all the verses ; but two poens, the Ballad of Christine, and the Sou's Sorrow I translated out of Telandir William Moiris 26 Queen Sq: Bloomsbury London August 26 the 1870.
+As to those who have had a hand me making this book, Edward Burne Jones painted the picture on page 1: the other pictures were all painted by Charles F Murray, but the numstrel figues on the title page, and the figures of Spring Summer and Antiumn on page 40, he did As to the pattern work, George Wardle drew in all the omament on the first ten pages, and I coloned it; he also did all the coloured letters both big and little; the rest of the ornament I did logether with ale the writing.
+Also I made all the verses; but two poems, the Ballad of Christine, and the Soris Sorrow I translated out of Telandir 26 Queen Sq: Bloomsbury London August 26 th 1870.